AdrianGonzalez28/hello-world/README.md

 # hello-world
 Hello to the CompSci World

 Hello everyone.
-Coding is sun an engaging.
+Coding is fun and engaging.
 Looking forward to the joruney ahead.